Christmas with Patti Page

-Christmas with Patti Page - not to be confused with the 1965 Columbia Records album of the same name - is a Patti Page LP album, first issued by Mercury Records in 1951 as catalog number MG-25109, and later reissued and expanded with four additional tracks in 1955 as catalog number MG-20093.
+Christmas with Patti Page – not to be confused with the 1965 Columbia Records album of the same name - is a Patti Page album, first issued by Mercury Records in 1951 as catalog number MG-25109, and later reissued and expanded with four additional tracks in 1955 as catalog number MG-20093.

 Later CD incarnations have been expanded with further bonus tracks culled from non-album singles, radio broadcasts, and television performances.